African Things To Do

 • Pack for the Sahel

-Sun protection, dust layer, comfortable walking shoes
+Sun protection, light dust layer, comfortable walking shoes

 • Keep buffer time